Robert Noyce Teacher Scholarship

 - Noyce scholars agree to teach in a "high needs" school district for two years for each year that they accept the scholarship.
 The middle or secondary school can be anywhere in the U.S., and graduates have eight years to complete this requirement.

 - School districts can be identified as high needs based on multiple criteria.
 In practice, many school districts and schools are "high needs."
+Click here to search a school to see if it is high needs.

 What should interested current STEM Education students do?